BrianDouglas/Space-shooter/README.md

 -(DONE)adding movement feature that lets the player blink a set distence towards the cursor
     -(DONE)Limited number of charges that replenish over time -(DONE)GUI element for blinking
--Make the ship shoot
+-(DONE)Make the ship shoot
-    -Shoot in the direction of the cursor
-    -create art assets for firing
+    -(DONE)Shoot in the direction of the cursor -(DONE)create art asset for firing
     -fire animation for ship? (aseprite animation tutorial) -Write collision detection code
 -Look into making an Actor class.
-    -Seperate out code from the player class that will be common to all actors (players and enemies) -Create sprite object "terrain"
+    -Seperate out code from the player class that will be common to all actors (players and enemies) -update player to work with pygame.math.Vector2() -Create sprite object "terrain"
     -is this a child of Actor?
     -collision with player and bullets